ChurchApps/FreeShowWeb/src/routes/docs/drawer/+page.md

 Here you can find audio files from your computer.
 Works the same as [media](#media), can also be dragged over slides.
 You can play multiple files at the same time.
 And change the volume at the right side.

-There's also a "Microphones" tab, that should work mostly the same as other audio.
+There is also a "Microphones" tab, that should work mostly the same as other audio.
 Click any to unmute any of the incoming audio signals.

-There is also a "Audio streams" tab where you can add a direct "http://" audio stream like e.g. a radio stream.
+There is also an "Audio streams" tab where you can add a direct "http://" audio stream, which is commonly from a radio station.
 You can find some good ones here: [https://fmstream.org/](https://fmstream.org/) (Make sure it is marked as _mp3_)

 ## Overlays